NDSU-Information-Technology/ndsu-web-template/src/README.md

 Each component should have its own directory under `components` directory, and it should have the following under its directory:

 * All the `.scss` and `.js` files the component requires.
+* Partial _.html_ or _.hbs_ files
-* `README.md` file that describes what the component is for and how to use it.
+* `index.md` file that describes what the component is for and how to use it.
 A developer guide may also be included here.
-* At least one `example.html` that contains working example of the component.
-* Any screenshot/image that may be useful.

 List of currently available components:
 * [bigquote](components/bigquote/)